mars-planet/mars_city/servers/body_tracker_ms/doc/sad.rst

 This module shouble be able to track hand gestures too.

-An usable GUI (Graphical User Interfaces) should be provided, to allow system managers and maintainers to manage multiple Kinects.
+An usable :term:`GUI` should be provided, to allow system managers and maintainers to manage multiple Kinects.

 Interface Requirements
 ======================